crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 !!! quote "Elf-on-the-shelf #6203725506778794240"
     For the second time this month, we spotted Morad referring to someone as "bro".

-!!! quote "Elf-on-the-shelf #809598375456514384"
-    We've noticed that Chaquetta seems to be regularly discussing "The Bachelorette" as though it was actually something worthwhile.

-Some reports noted some excellent behavior as well though. :ok_hand:
+Some reports noted some excellent behavior as well though. :thumbsup:

 !!! quote "Elf-on-the-shelf #8151363711045738907"
     Happily, for the second time this year, I saw Hadassah not allowing their IOT devices to be accessible from the internet.

 !!! quote "Elf-on-the-shelf #6864795698547819664"
     Maury was spotted running a marathon and not bragging about it to anyone twice today.

-!!! quote "Elf-on-the-shelf #12595432874979467172"
-    Three time now, Banjamin was seen being a vegan, but never making a big deal out of it.